How to optimize a blog post for SEO?

 How to optimize for engagement?

-Read the article about seo copywriting techniques to get traffic and sales.
+Read the article about SEO copywriting techniques to get traffic and sales.

 4.- Get your site mobile ready

-More and more people are using mobile devices to visit webpages.
+More and more people are using mobile devices to visit web pages.
 Hence, Search engines rank websites that perform well on mobile devices.

 If you need to get more search organic traffic, you need a mobile-friendly website.
 Google even uses mobile-first indexing.
-Among all, it means that your mobile site version affects how Google ranks you even on Desktop.
+Among all, it means that your mobile site version affects how Google ranks you even on a Desktop.

-how to get your site mobile friendly?
+how to get your site mobile-friendly?

 - Improve site speed.
 Make your site loads fast.